 – Investigate and where appropriate prosecute unregistered individuals who unlawfully call themselves an architect

 – Act as the UK’s Competent Authority for architects

 o The maximum fine for each offence, currently £2,500, is set by the Architects Act 1997.
 Magistrates determine the amount of the fine and related costs after considering the nature of the offence and any mitigation put forward by the defendant.
 Money raised from fines is paid to HM Treasury, not to ARB.

-o ARB’s Misuse of Title Policy can be found on our website here.
+o ARB’s Title Protection Policy can be found on our website here.

-For further information please contact Kate Howlett (ARB Communications Manager) on 020 7580 5861 or by email at firstname.lastname@example.org.
+For further information please contact Rebecca Roberts-Hughes (ARB Director of Policy and Communications) on 020 7580 5861 or by email at firstname.lastname@example.org.